 Penguin Patrol in Port Elizabeth

 The Penguin Patrol is an exciting and educational day out for tourists and locals alike to have a 'Real African Penguin Experience'.
-Transportation between activities, lunch and afternoon tea are all included in the package!
+Transportation from accommodation, between activities, lunch and afternoon tea are all included in the package!
 Cost is R1950 for the whole day (please enquire about discounts for children under 12).

 The tour begins at the Algoa Bay Yacht Club, in the PE harbour, at 8:30am where you will meet: